 Notarizing Documents in a Foreign Language

 For any non-English document presented, it may be best for the notary to refer the signer to a notary who speaks the same language the document is written in.
-If that is not possible, the notary can proceed with the notary act if the notary certificate is written in English or other language that the notary can read and understand.
+If that is not possible, the notary can proceed with the notary act if the notary certificate is written in English or other languages that the notary can read and understand.

 In New York for example, notaries may only notarize the signatures or provide witness for living wills that give direction regarding medical care for someone who is still alive.
 In New York, notaries cannot execute wills of any type and notaries cannot notarize last wills or testaments.
 Every state requirements for notarizing wills is different so be sure to check with your specific state laws before providing any notary service related to wills.
 If you’re in New York, here is a great resource for being a notary in New York State .